jchrom/trelloR/README.md

 #### The `get_board_` functions

 You can obtain cards, labels, members, lists and action records related to a particular board ID using the family of `get_board_` functions.
-Each of these functions returns a `data.frame` with IDs and more related data.
+Each of these returns a `data.frame` with IDs and more related data.
 The following code retrieves all the cards from a particular board:

 ```{r, eval=FALSE, include=TRUE}
 my_boards = get_my_boards(my_token)